Published On: Jul 08 2013 11:35:27 AM EDTUpdated On: Mar 24 2015 10:59:50 AM EDT

 August 6, 1997– A Korean Airlines Boeing 747 crashes in the Guam jungle, killing 228 people.

-February 16, 1998 -- Flying through rain and fog, a China Airlines Airbus 676 makes a request for another landing approach at Taipei International Airport in Taiwan.
+February 16, 1998 -- Flying through rain and fog, China Airlines Flight 676 makes a request for another landing approach at Taipei International Airport in Taiwan.
 In the process of turning around, the aircraft crashes into a neighborhood, killing all 196 on board and another seven on the ground.
+Pictured is a China Airlines Airbus A300-600 similar to the one used on Flight 676.

-September 2, 1998 -- A Swissair MD-11 crashes off Nova Scotia, Canada, killing 229.
-Investigators believe the plane lost all electrical power immediately before the crash.
+September 2, 1998 -- Swissair Flight 111 crashes off Nova Scotia, Canada, killing 229.
+Investigators believe the plane, a McDonnell Douglas MD-11, lost all electrical power immediately before the crash.
+Here, the aircraft involved in the accident is seen at Zurich Airport in July 1998, two months before the crash.

-November 12, 2001 -- An American Airlines Airbus A300 crashes in Belle Harbor, Queens, shortly after takeoff from JFK Airport, killing 265 people, including five on the ground.
+November 12, 2001 -- American Airlines Flight 587, an Airbus A300, crashes in Belle Harbor, Queens, shortly after takeoff from JFK Airport, killing 265 people, including five on the ground.
 This is the second largest number of fatalities from an accident involving a U.S. carrier.

 June 1, 2009 -- Air France Flight 447 from Rio de Janeiro to Paris carrying 228 passengers and crew is lost over the Atlantic.
 The first bodies aren't recovered until five days later, approximately 600 miles off the northern coast of Brazil.